 Posted on Wednesday, September 15th, 2021 at 6:42 pm

-We’ve been conditioned to think that after a certain age, it’s no longer cool or necessary to take a nap.
+We’ve been conditioned to think that after a certain age, it’s no longer necessary to take a nap.
 In reality, there are several reasons why it is perfectly fine, even healthy, to take a little cat nap in the afternoon.
 Consider these napping benefits:

 Sharpen Your Mind